mikael-ros/neobeam/readme.md

          **Title**
          **Conference/course/e.t.c.**'
 ```
+The theme names are written as presented in the table in the previews section.

 #### ✨️ As a template
 Simply clone or fork this repo or download the release.
 If you wish, you can delete the previews folder.

+All themes are registered and ready in the template.

 ---